Ishanya-Jha/NETWORKWALKS-ISHANYA-JHA-B083-WK2-PM1-PM5-CYBERSECURITY-PENETRATION-TESTING-REPORT/WK2-PM1-Footprinting/README.md

 These headers provide useful reconnaissance information about the externally visible HTTP configuration.

-> ⚠️ **Security Note:** The original command output contained a cookie value.
-The value should be redacted before publishing the raw output or screenshot to a public repository.
+> ⚠️ **Security Note:** Sensitive cookie values have been redacted from the screenshot/output for privacy and security.

 ## 📸 Screenshot